Carpenter Ant Identification

 Dangers Associated With Carpenter Ants

 Carpenter ant infestations left unaddressed in your home can lead to serious structural damage.
-Carpenter ants create their nests in wood, which over time can cause substantial damage.
+Carpenter ants create their nests in wood, which over time can cause substantial damage to your New Jersey home.

 Carpenter Ant Prevention